There's a bunch of Mayberry happenings to report. We'll start with upcoming events.

 With short-sleeve weather upon us (hooray!), what better time to shop for some new Mayberry T-shirts?
-We have 36 different designs to choose from.
+We now have more than 40 different designs to choose from.

 **** Chapter News ****

-Chapters from Indiana (and everywhere else, for that matter) are invited to a regular gathering of Mayberry fans at the Mayberry Cafe in Danville, Ind., at 2 p.m. on April 1.
-It's always a fun time of fellowship, TAGS episodes, and great food.
-And the Mayberry Cafe and our Indiana chapters will also be at the heart of May's annual Mayberry in the Midwest festival later this coming weekend (see Floyd's calendar above).
+Chapters from Indiana had their regular gathering of Mayberry fans at the Mayberry Cafe in Danville, Ind., on May 7.
+The Mayberry Cafe and our Indiana chapters will also be at the heart of the Mayberry in the Midwest festival later this coming weekend (see Floyd's calendar above).